http-kit/http-kit/README.md

 * Memory efficient.
 Memory is cheap, but anyway, I will do my best to save it.
 * Handle timeout correctly.
 The server is intented to live behind Nginx, no timeout handing.
-The client fight alone, timeout handing is a must, both connection timeout and read timeout
+The client fight alone, timeout should be handed correctly.
-* Support Socks proxy. `SSH -D` create a Socks proxy, it's so handy.
+* Support Socks proxy. `SSH -D` create a Socks server, in china, proxy is a must.

 # Usage